 Sometimes these crowdfunding exercises are clearly being carried out by major brand owners, such as on Sony’s co-creation and crowdfunding platform First Flight.
 Others are conducted with no mention of the parent brand as this could generate a response based more on overall corporate reputation than the merits of the item being tested.

-More recently, established businesses have run their first ever activity based on a rewards crowdfunding model, to create a sales channel during the pandemic lockdown.
-Let’s look at some examples of these varied reasons for using this access to alternative finance.
+Several established businesses ran their first ever activity based on a rewards crowdfunding model, to create an online distribution channel, during the pandemic lockdown.
+This did not always use crowdfunding for new products.
+Let’s look at some examples of these varied reasons for using this access to alternative finance that also serves as a research tool.

 Brand Owners